2023 Most Popular Information Technology Bachelor's Degree Schools in West Virginia

 The colleges and universities below are the most popular for IT majors pursuing a bachelor's degree.

-Our analysis found American Public University System to be the most popular school for information technology students who want to pursue a bachelor’s degree in West Virginia.
+Our 2023 rankings named American Public University System the most popular school in West Virginia for information technology students working on their bachelor’s degree.
 American Military University is a very large private for-profit school located in the town of Charles Town.

 Women make up 16% of the IT majors at the school.